OpenVoter/openvote/README.md

 ![OpenVote Ecosystem](https://green-deliberate-haddock-519.mypinata.cloud/ipfs/bafkreibrizix6mnh2yner43ijb6eosz7uxg6ol2yde47d657smqqypq7ie)

+OpenVote is an offline, cryptographically verifiable public voting system using LoRa mesh radios, hardware authentication keys, and open-source software

 ## Delivering Democratic Legitimacy Encoded in the Hardware

 The ability to decide and to vote is fundamental to any functioning society.